-Short for Universal Serial Bus, this is the industry standard for cables that connect devices and their peripherals through a wire.
+Universal Serial Bus.
+This is the industry standard for cables that connect devices and their peripherals through a wire.
 This connection can be used for both communication and power.
-There are several types of USB connections: USB, USB-mini, USB-micro, and the newest standard, USB-C.
+There are several types of USB connections: USB-A, USB-A 3.0, mini-USB, micro-USB, and the newest standard, USB-C.